 Bridal Musings is a one-stop wedding and lifestyle website posting daily content including 100’s of real weddings, wedding films and wedding dress collections.
 Bridal Musings also have lists for just about everything wedding related from wedding reception Spotify playlists (which are yet to make the cut in the Shoreditch London office), to more practical wedding planning lists like How To Get Incredible Service For Your Wedding Vendors or 10 Midnight Snack Ideas To Keep Your Wedding Guests Dancing.
 There’s a lot of sponsored content on the website but you can hardly blame them, they pull some serious traffic and have over 3.2 million followers on Pinterest.
 Bridal Musings are based in US not UK but I had to include it in this Top 20 as its too comprehensive to leave off any top wedding blogs list!

-Elle and Nikki’s Bride & Tonic blog is a must read for ethically minded couples.
+Elle and Nikki’s Bride & Tonic wedding blog is a must read for ethically minded couples.
 The blog covers everything from organic wedding menus and sustainable wedding dresses to tips on foraging for your wedding flowers!
-While the blog focuses largely on advice and features for small homespun weddings, we welcome couples planning sustainable and DIY weddings in our blank canvas wedding venues too.
-A sustainable wedding is a team effort and a great goal for any couple looking to celebrate their love without the unnecessary waste normally associated with wedding parties.
+While the blog focuses largely on advice and features for small homespun weddings, we welcome couples planning sustainable and DIY weddings in our dry hire wedding venues too.
+A sustainable wedding is a team effort and a great goal for any couple looking to celebrate their love without the unnecessary waste normally associated with weddings.

 If you are planning a DIY wedding, I recommend downloading the free Bridebook wedding planning App.
 Its easy to use and can help with all your ‘Wedmin’ from organising your budget and wedding suppliers to sorting out your wedding guest list and gift list.
 You can also contact suppliers direct through the app or allocate wedding tasks to friends and family.
 Download the app via Apple’s App store or Google Play, add your venue of choice Shoreditch Studios or Kachette then you can get planning.
 Also check our Q&A with Bridebook’s Bethany Wright.